valrotan/RenderEngine/README.md

 ```

 ## How to use the source code
 The source code is split into 3 main modules.
 - *math* - standalone module for geometric primitives, vector functions, and other geometric functions
 - *visualizer* - standalone module to visualize renders using the GTK+ toolkit
 - *renderer* - module responsible for tracking the scene state and performing raytracing.
 Depends on the *math* module.

+## TODO + Bug/Modification tracker:
+- [ ] Camera orientations
+- [ ] Camera fov
+- [ ] Support multiple light sources
+- [ ] Spot lights
+- [ ] Directional lights
+- [ ] Get rid of excessive dynamic allocation
+- [ ] Reflections going the wrong way (see cube render)
+- [ ] Fix triangle points have to be clockwise
+- [ ] Create a 3D shape to triangles module
+- [ ] Data structures for scene representation
+- [ ] Clean source code from debugging code
+- [ ] High level API for scene creation